Harsh Vardhan Shringla: High Commissioner of India to Bangladesh

+Shringla as the Indian High Commissioner to Bangladesh in Dhaka in 2016.

 Shringla served as High Commissioner of India to Bangladesh from January 2016 to January 2019.
 During this period, Prime Minister Sheikh Hasina of Bangladesh visited India in April 2017, a visit that Shringla helped coordinate.
 Prime Minister Narendra Modi described her visit as the heralding of a "Sonali Adhyay" or a "Golden Era" in the bilateral ties.
 He is also credited for his role as the co-chair of the India-Bangladesh Joint Boundary Working Group, which finalized India's Land Boundary Agreement with Bangladesh.

 Ambassador of India to the United States

-Shringla in 2019 was appointed the Indian Ambassador to the United States.
+In 2019, Shringla was appointed the Indian Ambassador to the United States.
 Within two days of his arrival in Washington, D.C., he presented his credentials to U.S. President Donald Trump on 11 January 2019 in a ceremony at The White House.

-He traveled across the U.S. in an effort to become a bridge for people-to-people ties between India and the U.S. He traveled to 21 U.S. states during his one-year tenure, making an effort to reach out to students, Americans of Indian-origin, working professionals, and state governments.
+He traveled to 21 U.S. states during his one-year tenure, making an effort to reach out to students, Americans of Indian-origin, working professionals, and state governments.

 During his time in the U.S., the Howdy Modi event took place in Houston, Texas on 22 September 2019, where Prime Minister Narendra Modi and U.S. President Donald Trump jointly addressed a gathering of over 50,000 people, with a plurality of the attendees being of Indian-origin.
 The event was the largest rally ever hosted by a foreign leader in the United States, and the first one to be jointly held with a U.S. president.
 Shringla, as India's Ambassador, was heavily involved in the planning of the event.